A-Hamilton/AptRouterAPI/E2E_TESTING.md

 3. **Model not found**
    ```
    ❌ Some E2E tests failed
-   Error: model config not found for model ID: gpt-3.5-turbo
+   Error: model config not found for model ID: gpt-4o-2024-05-13
    ```
-   Solution: Check that models are configured in `internal/pricing/service.go`
+   Solution: Check that models are configured in Firestore

 ### Debug Mode